accesscode-2-1/kitkat/week-0.md

 Anthony McBride

 * This week's medium post: (to be added at a later date)
-* Last week’s goal: Take time to review unit-0's material and really make sure that I feel more comfortable with it.
+* Last week’s goal: Do well on the assessment and do some pre-reading for Android development.
 * What went well (what goals did you meet?)
-I managed to finish most of the bootcamp exercises.
+I answered all of the questions on the assessment except 1 (which I promptly remembered how to answer in the shower that night).
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
 How?)
-I would have liked to spend more time on the assignments to have them completed by now.
+I have not had a chance to complete all of the assignments from the bootcamp.
+I also need a little help with the java to xml interface.
 * What is your goal for next week?
-My goal for next week is to continue to strengthen my understanding of the concepts covered in unit-0.
+My gosl for next week is to really get comfortable with making java talk to xml in droid studio.
 * What do you need help with?
-Git as always.
+Git and becoming comfortable with Droid studio.

 **Hoshiko Oki**